 Construction of even-even magic squares

-I. Metoda La Hire’a.
+And.
+The La Hire'a Method.
 The above-mentioned method with some modifications can be used to build even-even squares.
-The first auxiliary square is filled with the expressions of progress 1, 2, 3, 4, on the first line in any order, with this only reservation, so that the numbers complement each other in the whole square, so 1 i 4 and 2 i 3 are located in mutually corresponding fields, that is, symmetrically about the center of the square; we get a magic square with the sum 10.
+The first auxiliary square is filled with the expressions of progress 1, 2, 3, 4, on the first line in any order, with this only reservation, so that the numbers complement each other in the whole square, so 1 and 4 and 2 and 3 are located in mutually corresponding fields, that is, symmetrically about the center of the square; we get a magic square with the sum 10.

 The second auxiliary square will contain the progress 0, 4, 8, 12, that is, beginning with a zier and composed of successive multiples of the number of side scales.
 The first column of this square contains numbers in any order, and in the following columns the same should be followed, above, the rule of symmetry of numbers.
 We get the second square with the sum 24.